Citi to hire 100 bankers in Asia, eyes more business from smaller clients

+* Traverse Energy Ltd - intention to make another normal course issuer bid through facilities of TSXV up to 2 million common shares Source text for Eikon: Further company coverage:

-HONG KONG Citigroup plans to hire as many as 100 bankers in a renewed push into Asia-Pacific commercial banking, following in rival HSBC's footsteps with a strategy that focuses on selling smaller corporate clients a wider range of products.
+HONG KONG, July 29 Citigroup plans to hire as many as 100 bankers in a renewed push into Asia-Pacific commercial banking, following in rival HSBC's footsteps with a strategy that focuses on selling smaller corporate clients a wider range of products.

 Global banks like Citi and HSBC are now concentrating on small to medium-sized clients due to a dwindling number of $10 billion-plus IPOs from Chinese state-owned companies - deals which had sustained investment banks in the region over the last decade.